FirebaseExtended/firebase-arduino/serial_protocol.md

 	NETWORK $SSID
 	NETWORK $SSID $PASSWORD
 ###Response
-	CONNECTED - When connected to new network UNABLE_TO_CONNECT - When unable to connect
+	+CONNECTED - When connected to new network -UNABLE_TO_CONNECT - When unable to connect
 ###Examples
 	>> NETWORK home-guest
 	<< +CONNECTED